Articles > Business > Jobs in supply chain management

 Product managers can be found in virtually any industry that creates and sells goods and services.
 This can include physical products sold in stores, intangible goods (such as computer software) and specialized services provided by employees.

 As with related careers, product managers typically need a bachelor’s degree in business or a closely related discipline.
-If you want to work as a product manager in a particular field, you may benefit from getting a related degree.
-For instance, if you plan to work for a company that develops computer programs or software solutions, you may choose to get a degree in IT or software engineering.
+Those who want to work as a product manager in a particular field, may benefit from getting a related degree.
+For instance, a degree in IT or software engineering is appropriate to work for a company that develops computer programs or software solutions.
 In some cases, work experience or certification may provide enough skills and knowledge to obtain interviews without a degree.

 Demand planning analysts are responsible for collecting and analyzing data to forecast customer demand for products and services.
 They use this information to help their companies determine how much of a certain product should be produced, how much it should cost and where to sell it.